 There are many issues that relate specifically to women in which physical therapy can help.
-At Peak Physical Therapy & Wellness we have designed specific programs for these conditions.
+At Peak Physical Therapy & Sports Performance we have designed specific programs for these conditions.
 The physical therapists within the program have specialized training in women’s health and wellness and can address these needs with individualized care.
-Please read further to see if Peak Physical Therapy & Wellness can help you.
+Please read further to see if Peak Physical Therapy & Sports Performance can help you.

 Our Women’s Health program is located in a private and discreet clinic and headed by our Director of Women’s Health, Sue McCarthy PT, and is designed to treat patients challenged by issues such as:

 Bladder and Urinary dysfunction: Including: Urinary incontinence, urgency, frequency, hesitancy, and retention, bladder pain, interstitial cystitis (IC), and recurrent bladder infections (UTIs)